 More Americans with diabetes are now having their eyes checked for a leading cause of blindness using artificial intelligence.

-“In the short time we’ve been using IDx-DR, we’ve already identified patients we believe may have the disease that has gone undetected for years,” says Dr. Madhu Mohan, an endocrinologist at Riverside Medical Associates in Riverdale, MD.
+“In the short time we’ve been using LumineticsCore (formerly known as IDx-DR), we’ve already identified patients we believe may have the disease that has gone undetected for years,” says Dr. Madhu Mohan, an endocrinologist at Riverside Medical Associates in Riverdale, MD.
 “This is a truly eye-opening experience – that helped confirm my decision to adopt the system,” said Mohan.

 More than 30 million Americans have diabetes, and an estimated 24,000 loose vision each year from diabetic retinopathy, a complication of diabetes.
 If caught in its early stages, vision loss and blindness are almost entirely preventable, yet only about half of people with diabetes get regular eye exams.

-Healthcare providers who are currently testing for diabetic retinopathy may find IDx-DR to be a valuable tool to increase efficiency and patient throughput.
+Healthcare providers who are currently testing for diabetic retinopathy may find LumineticsCore (formerly known as IDx-DR) to be a valuable tool to increase efficiency and patient throughput.